popojan/prime/README.md

   [BASE_TO]        Nesting initial number - upper bound (default: 100)

 Options:
-  -f, --from <FROM>          Order of the lowest precalculated prime [default: 2] -t, --to <TO>              Can override order of the highest precalculated prime -d, --divisors <DIVISORS>  Order of the highest precalculated divisor prime [default: 1000]
+  -d, --divisors <DIVISORS>  Order of the highest precalculated divisor prime [default: 1000]
       --descending           Start generating from bigger primes to smaller --sort-by-fragment     Sorts resulting primes by underlying DNA fragment